This post may contain affiliate links. Please read my disclosure policy.

 I’m thrilled to be part of the Marina del Rey Foods Team, and will be sharing other fabulous recipes featuring their products on my social media channels — so stay tuned for more delicious inspiration!

-We couldn’t be more excited to share this recipe with you today featuring delicious Wild Argentine Red Shrimp from Marina del Rey Foods.
+We couldn’t be more excited to share this spicy shrimp recipe with you today featuring delicious Wild Argentine Red Shrimp from Marina del Rey Foods.

 Marina de Rey Foods is dedicated to bringing us high quality, environmentally responsible wild caught frozen seafood.
 These wild Argentinian shrimp are pure with no added water or chemicals.
 And, as you may know, wild caught seafood is a quick and healthy meal option.

 I’m willing to bet you’ll see more recipes featuring Marina de Rey Food’s Wild Caught Red Argentine Shrimp coming soon!

-You don’t have to go to a fancy restaurant to enjoy amazing seafood recipes.
+You don’t have to go to a fancy restaurant to enjoy amazing seafood recipes like this spicy shrimp.